There is a lot to discover during a visit to Ludington State Park. This state park is a popular destination for tourists and locals alike.

 - The park has a nice playground by the dock and a Skatepark close to downtown.

-You can find out more about Ludington State Park from their website.
+You can find out more from the Ludington State Park website.

 Ludington State Park is located at 8800 W. M-116, Ludington MI, 49431